A header may refer to any of the following:

-The header is used to identify the message, its source and destination, and other information that may be required to decode it and understand the message.
+5. More commonly known as an e-mail header, a header is data contained at the beginning of an electronic message that contains information about its contents.
+The header is used to identify the message, its source and destination, as well as other information that may be required to decode and understand it.
 The technical specifications on e-mail headers can also be found in RFC821, RFC822, and RFC2045.